Igor-Nosatov/violet_shop_template/README.md

-Violet_Shop_Template  is a WordPress starter theme based on Underscores and Bootsgtrap Framework(I have used for html template webpack+sass-pattern(Sass 7-1 Pattern)).
+Violet_Shop_Template  is a WordPress starter theme based on Underscores and Bootstrap Framework(I have used for html template webpack+sass-pattern(Sass 7-1 Pattern)).
 It's just a personal project meant for speedup my workflow, a solid base to start with for more complex projects.

 ## Features